NBISweden/IgDiscover-legacy/doc/guide.rst

 Overview
 ========

 IgDiscover works on a single library at a time.
-It creates a subdirectory for the library, which contains all intermediate and result files.
+It works within an “analysis directory” for the library, which contains all intermediate and result files.

 To start an analysis, you need: